-'Manager' is the main class that manages the system.
+We have still to examine the main application window that will be used to 'drive' the system.

 It performs the following functions :-

-- it has a permanent reference to the client book and message set. - it sets up the data file - it defines what happens when the system starts and - it defines what happens when the system shuts down - finally it has getClientBook() and getMessageSet() methods so the other parts of the system can access the clientbook and message set.
+- it has a permanent reference to the client book and message set. - it sets up the data file and used for storing the ClientBook and Message Set - it defines what happens when the system starts and - it defines what happens when the system shuts down - it invokes the constructors for the Message, UrgentMessage and Client classes whenever the user wants to add a new message or client to the system. - it displays the messages on a dummy display board and - it invokes the DailyPurge() method when requested by the user at the end of each day.